 Going Back to the City

-After spending a great time in the cafe, going back to the city can be another nuisance.
+Going back to the city can be another nuisance.
 Since we only hired a one-way taxi going up to the cafe and there were no available transportation, we decided to hike down.
 Along the way, there were locals driving down with their private vehicles.
 Thankfully, we managed to hitch a ride with one of the residents.
-We alighted in the main highway, paid the driver as a form of gratitude, and took a cab going back to the city.
+We alighted at the main highway, paid the driver as a form of gratitude, and took a cab going back to the city.